AndrewAtLarge/BibUpdate/README.rst

 **Options**::

+usage: bibupdate [-h] [-c] [-f] [-i fields] [-q] [-m | -M] bibtexfile

+A script for updating bibtex database files

+positional arguments:
+  bibtexfile            bibtex file to update

+optional arguments:
-  -h, --help                 Show this help message and exit -a, --all                  Check ALL BibTeX entries against mrlookup -f, --font_replace         Do NOT replace fonts \Bbb, \germ and \scr -i IGNORE, --ignore=IGNORE A string of bibtex fields to ignore when printing -m, --mrlookup             Use mrlookup to update bibtex entries (default) -M, --mathscinet           Use mathscinet to update bibtex entries (less
+  -h, --help            show this help message and exit -c, --check_all       check ALL BibTeX entries against mrlookup -f, --font_replace    do NOT replace fonts \Bbb, \germ and \scr -i fields, --ignore fields
+                        a string of bibtex fields to ignore when printing -q, --quietness       reduce how verbose the output -m, --mrlookup        use mrlookup to update bibtex entries (default) -M, --mathscinet      use mathscinet to update bibtex entries (less powerful)
-                             powerful)
-  -w, --warnings             Only print warnings when replacing bibtex entries -q, --quiet                Only print error messages -V, --verbose              Describe all new fields added to bibtex entries -v, --version              Print version number and exit

 **Note:** bibupdate_ does not change your original database file.
 Instead, it creates a new file with the name *updated_file.bib*, if your original file was *file.bib*.